Last Modified: December 10, 2013

 There will always be some level of common mode current flow in any mobile installation.
 The reason is, there is always ground loss even a VHF frequencies.
 The more ground loss, the higher the level of common mode there will be.
 Poor antenna mounting techniques (mag and clip mounts) and locations (trailer hitch and bumper mounting) increase the level rather drastically.
 As the Common Mode article explains, proper choking of these currents must be applied.
 If not, then the myth becomes reality!

 Twisting the positive and negative power leads together to enhance noise immunity and/or cure alternator whine are popular myths.
 So popular in fact, that at least one automobile manufacturer mentions this myth in their two way radio installation guide.
 The truth is, twisting the power lead wires has virtually no effect on noise immunity at common amateur frequencies.
-As for alternator whine, that's typically caused by a ground loop, and is a common issue when using mag mounted antennas.

 Contrary to popular belief, the chassis of an automobile has more resistance than copper wire.
 While the voltage drop may be tolerable when using the chassis as a ground return in low current applications, it should be avoided.
 Here's why.
 As the current increases, the resulting voltage differential between factory-wiring chassis tie points, may cause a ground loop to occur between them thus corrupting on-board remote sensor readouts.